Basra: Post-Saddam period: 2003–present

-On 19 September 2005, two undercover British SAS soldiers disguised in Arab civilian clothes and headdresses opened fire on Iraqi police officers after having been stopped at a roadblock, killing two after the police attempted to pull them out of the car; the incident came amidst an increase in tensions between Iraqi policemen and British forces and allegations of illegal militia groups infiltrating the Iraqi Police.
-After the two soldiers were arrested and beaten, a British military force raided the jail they were being held in to rescue them, sparking confrontations between the soldiers and an angry crowd.
-The Ministry of Defence initially denied the operation, before claiming that the soldiers would have been executed were they not rescued.

-British troops transferred control of Basra province to the Iraqi authorities in 2007, four-and-a-half years after the invasion.
-A BBC survey of local residents found that 86% thought the presence of British forces since 2003 had had an overall negative effect on the province.

-Major-General Abdul Jalil Khalaf was appointed Police Chief by the central government with the task of taking on the militias.
-He was outspoken against the targeting of women by the militias.
-Talking to the BBC, he said that his determination to tackle the militia had led to almost daily assassination attempts.
-This was taken as sign that he was serious in opposing the militias.

-In March 2008, the Iraqi Army launched a major offensive, code-named Saulat al-Fursan (Charge of the White Knights), aimed at forcing the Mahdi Army out of Basra.
-The assault was planned by General Mohan Furaiji and approved by Iraqi Prime Minister Nouri al-Maliki.

-In April 2008, following the failure to disarm militant groups, both Major-General Abdul Jalil Khalaf and General Mohan Furaiji were removed from their positions in Basra.

 Basra was scheduled to host the 22nd Arabian Gulf Cup tournament in Basra Sports City, a newly built multi-use sports complex.
 The tournament was shifted to Riyadh, Saudi Arabia, after concerns over preparations and security.
 Iraq was also due to host the 2013 tournament, but that was moved to Bahrain.
 At least 10 demonstrators died as they protested against the lack of clean drinking water and electrical power in the city during the height of summer in 2018.
 Some protesters stormed the Iranian consulate in the city.
+In 2023, the city hosted the long scheduled 25th Arabian Gulf Cup where the Iraqi team won.

 Geography

-Basra is located in the Arabian Peninsula on the Shatt-Al-Arab waterway, downstream of which is the Persian Gulf.
+Basra is located on the Shatt-Al-Arab waterway, downstream of which is the Persian Gulf.
 The Shatt-Al-Arab and Basra waterways define the eastern and western borders of Basra, respectively.
+It is located near to the borders of Iran and Kuwait.

 The city is penetrated by a complex network of canals and streams, vital for irrigation and other agricultural use.
 These canals were once used to transport goods and people throughout the city, but during the last two decades, pollution and a continuous drop in water levels have made river navigation impossible in the canals.
 Basra is roughly 110 km from the Persian Gulf.
+The city is located along the Shatt al-Arab waterway, 55 km from the Persian Gulf and 545 km from Baghdad, Iraq's capital and largest city.